-About Jeronimos Monastery
+About Jerónimos Monastery

-In addition to its ornate exterior and stunning Manueline architecture, visitors to the Jeronimos Monastery can also visit the museums to which it is now home, including the National Archaeological Museum and the Maritime Museum.
+In addition to seeing Jerónimos Monastery itself, visitors can also view the museums to which the monastery is now home, including the National Archaeological Museum and the Maritime Museum.

 Small wonder then that it’s one of our picks for Portugal’s top historic sites.